 What is a Law Suit?

 The lawsuit is a civil proceeding filed by a party or parties against each other in a court of law where a party sues each other for compensation or other property.
 The person suing is known as the plaintiff and the person who is being sued is known as a defendant.

-If the detailed process is not followed then the registry has a right to dismiss the case.
-The detailed process which needs to be followed is:
+If the detailed process of initiating a suit is not correctly followed then the registry has a right to dismiss the case.
+Thus the detailed process is as follow:

-6. Hearing: The court on the first day of hearing considering the merits of the case issues notice to opposite party to submit their arguments and a date is fixed.
+The court on the first day of hearing considering the merits of the case issues notice to the opposite party to submit their arguments and a date is fixed.